 Term: The Promissory Note shall be for a term of Thirty (30) years at which time all unpaid principal and interest will be due and payable.
 Said maturity shall be on the same day of the year as the Date of the Note.

 The interest rate shall be 2% simple interest.
 All program loan payments shall be deferred because the borrowers will have their repayment ability fully utilized under the primary loan.

 The City of Roseville's Housing staff will monitor annually to insure the home has remained the program participant's primary residence.
 This monitoring may require contacting the homeowner annually.

 How to Apply

-Fill out an interest form (see below).
-When we have received your interest form you will receive an application packet.
+Fill out an Interest Form.
+(Spanish version) When we have received your Interest Form you will receive an application packet.
 You will need to provide a prequalification letter of your loan eligibility with your completed application.

 Once we have received your completed application and prequalification letter, your name will be placed on a waiting list.